- Author Avatar: For his creator, Trino.

 - Ascended Extra: From being just another background character in the comic books to helping El Santos to escape from Tetona and Maruca's clutches.

-- Meaningful Name: Named after a character from the same name from a series of Mexican films from the 1950s, who is, in turn, named after an old mexican urban legend about a ghost dressed as a charro who offers gold to unwary travelers.
+- Meaningful Name: Named after a character from the same name from a series of Mexican films from the 1950s, who is, in turn, named after an old mexican urban legend about a ghost dressed as a charro who tempts unwary travelers with gold.

 - Mexicans are Charros

 - Narrator All Along: At the end of the film, it turns out he's the one narrating his adventures all this time.

-- Surprisingly Good Spanish: Meta-example: Despise being Hispanic, Cheech Marin does NOT speak Spanish natively, so his lines had to be written phonetically, but not only he manages to speak the language very well, albeit in a slight odd way, but also speak with a Mexican accent.
+- Surprisingly Good Spanish: Meta-example: Despite being Hispanic, Cheech Marin does NOT speak Spanish natively, so his lines had to be written phonetically, but not only he manages to speak the language very well, albeit in a slight odd way, but also speak with a Mexican accent.